Ridge (company)

-Ridge is a wallet and accessories manufacturer.
+Ridge (previously The Ridge) is a wallet and accessories manufacturer.
 Ridge was founded in 2013 by father and son Daniel and Paul Kane.
 The company initially relied on crowdfunding campaigns to finance the manufacturing of its products.
 The company's wallet patent has been the subject of litigation, which began in 2020.

 Ridge was established in 2013 by Daniel and Paul Kane, who launched a Kickstarter campaign for Ridge Wallet as their flagship product.
 The campaign gained significant popularity and met its initial funding goal.
 The company has since expanded its product line to include rings, backpacks, and other accessories, along with new versions of its original wallet.

 Products

 The company's primary product is a minimalist wallet made from materials such as aluminum, titanium, and carbon fiber.
 It features technology to prevent electronic pickpocketing and RFID skimming.
 Ridge Wallet has consistently been featured in the best of lists.
 The company also sells bags, phone cases, and knives.
 In 2021, the company introduced customization options to its products and, in 2023, began selling luggage.
 In 2024 they started selling men's rings.